Great Lakes Storm of 1913: November 9

 The rotating low continued northward into the evening, bringing its counterclockwise winds in phase with the northwesterly winds already hitting Lakes Superior and Huron.
 This resulted in a dramatic increase in northerly wind speeds and swirling snow.
 Ships on Lake Huron that were south of Alpena, Michigan—especially around Harbor Beach and Port Huron in Michigan, and Goderich and Sarnia in Ontario—experienced massive waves moving southward toward St. Clair River.
-Some ships sought shelter along the Michigan shore or between Goderich and Point Edward.
-Three of the larger ships were found upside down, indicating extremely high winds and tall waves.
-From 8:00 p.m. to midnight, the storm became a "weather bomb" with sustained hurricane-speed winds of more than 70 mph on the four western lakes.
+Some ships sought shelter along the Michigan shore or between Goderich and Point Edward, Ontario.
+Three of the larger ships were found capsized, indicating extremely high winds and tall waves.
+From 8:00 p.m. to midnight, the storm became a "weather bomb" with sustained hurricane-force winds of more than 70 mph on the four western lakes.
 The worst damage was done on Lake Huron as ships sought shelter along its southern end.
-Gusts of 90 mph were reported off Harbor Beach, Michigan.
+Gusts of 90 mph were reported off Harbor Beach.
 The lake's shape allowed northerly winds to increase unimpeded because water has less surface friction than land and because the wind followed the lake's length.

 Weather forecasters of the time did not have enough data or understanding of atmospheric dynamics to predict or comprehend the events of Sunday November 9.
 Frontal mechanisms, which were then referred to as "squall lines", were not yet understood.
 Surface observations were only collected twice daily at stations around the country; by the time these data were collected and maps were hand-drawn, the information was no longer representative of the actual weather conditions.

 November 10 and 11

-The storm had moved northeast of London, Ontario on the morning of Monday November 10, with lake effect blizzards behind it.
+The storm had moved northeast of London, Ontario, on the morning of Monday November 10, with lake effect blizzards behind it.
 An additional 17 in of snow fell on Cleveland that day, filling the streets with snowdrifts 6 ft high.
 Streetcar operators stayed with their stranded, powerless vehicles for two nights, eating food provided by local residents.
 Travelers were forced to take shelter and wait for the storm to pass.

 By Tuesday, the storm was rapidly moving across eastern Canada.
-Without the warm lake waters, it quickly lost strength. the system carried less snowfall because of its speed and the lack of lake effect snow.
-All shipping along the St. Lawrence River around Montreal, Quebec, was halted on Monday and part of Tuesday.
+Without the warm lake waters, it quickly lost strength.
+The system carried less snowfall because of its speed and the lack of lake effect snow.
+All shipping along the St. Lawrence River around Montreal, was halted on Monday and part of Tuesday.

 Aftermath

-The storm was the deadliest, most destructive natural disaster in recorded history to hit the lakes.
-The Great Lakes Storm killed more than 250 people, destroyed 19 ships and stranded 19 others.
-About $1 million of cargo—including coal, iron ore, and grain—weighing about 68,300 tons was lost.
+The storm was the deadliest, most destructive natural disaster in recorded history to hit the Great Lakes, killing more than 250 people, destroying nineteen ships and stranding nineteen others.
+About US$1 million of cargo—including coal, iron ore and grain—weighing about 68,300 tons was lost.